MD, Stanford School of Medicine, 1995

 AB, Cornell University, 1990

-Sydney Dy, MD, MSc, FAAHPM is an Associate Professor of Health Policy and Management, Medicine and Oncology, with extensive expertise in quality of care, safety, and decision-making research, particularly in patients with cancer and serious and terminal illness.
+Sydney Dy, MD, MS, FAAHPM is a Professor of Health Policy and Management, Medicine and Oncology, with extensive expertise in quality of care, safety, and decision-making research, particularly in patients with cancer and serious and terminal illness.
 She is a co-author on over 100 peer-reviewed publications and numerous government reports and book chapters.
 She is a co-developer of the Cancer Quality-ASSIST supportive oncology quality measures and performs quality measurement development, testing and implementation in palliative care, patient safety and many other fields.
 She is particularly interested in improving health systems and services in order to increase the appropriateness of technology and medication use.
 She is also interested in end-of-life health care policy, particularly with quality measurement.
-Her research includes systematic literature reviews, primary qualitative and quantitative data collection, analyses of secondary databases, and quality measurement improvement.
+Her research includes systematic literature reviews, primary qualitative and quantitative data collection, analyses of secondary databases, and quality measurement and improvement.

 Dr. Dy helped develop and lead many of the first palliative care programs at Johns Hopkins for over 15 years.
-She was a co-founder and the physician for the first Palliative Care Consultation Programs at Johns Hopkins, including the hospital-wide program starting in 2000 and the Oncology program in 2006, and the first outpatient clinic in 2007.
+She was a co-founder and the physician for the first Palliative Care Consultation Programs at Johns Hopkins, including the hospital-wide program starting in 2000, the Oncology program in 2006, and the first outpatient clinic in 2007.
 She also served as Medical Director for Hopkins' palliative care case management, home care and hospice programs for many years.
 She served as Physician Leader for the Duffey Family Pain and Palliative Care Program in Oncology from 2006-2015, focusing on both outpatient and inpatient care as well as leading the Cancer Center End-of- Life Quality Workgroup, with a number of projects and publications.
 She developed the first palliative care fellowship and palliative care rotations for medical students and oncology fellows at Johns Hopkins.

 Dr. Dy now practices primary care, cancer survivorship and palliative care at Johns Hopkins Green Spring.